 DragonFly Wireless Network

-DragonFly is for devices and appliances (outside of the residence halls) that cannot connect to DragonFly3 because they do not WPA2 and 8021.X enterprise class authentication.
+DragonFly is for devices and appliances (outside of the residence halls) that cannot connect to DragonFly3 because they do not support WPA2 and 8021.X enterprise authentication.
 If a device fits this category it can be connected to the DragonFly Wireless Network.
-The Wi-Fi address of all devices connected to DragonFly must be registered in the DragonFly Registration System before they connect to the network.
+The Wi-Fi address of all devices connected to DragonFly must be registered in the Network Registration System before they connect.

-All computers, phones and tablets should connect to DragonFly3 not DragonFly.
+All computers, phones and tablets should connect to DragonFly3 network instead of using the DragonFly network.

 How to Connect

-Step One: Register Your Device's Wi-Fi Address with the DragonFly Registration System
+Step One: Register Your Device's Wi-Fi Address with the Network Registration System

 All wireless devices have a Wi-Fi address.
 The Wi-Fi address is also known as a Wireless MAC Address, Wireless Hardware Address, or Wireless Physical Address.
 Wi-Fi addresses are 12 characters in length and are usually displayed by the operating system (or a sticker on appliances) in one of the following formats: